-MySQL LOCALTIME or Localtime() are the Date Functions, which are used to return the current date and time in YYYY-MM-DD HH:MM:SS.
+MySQL LOCALTIME and localtime() are the Functions which is useful to return the current date and time in YYYY-MM-DD HH:MM:SS.

 MySQL LOCALTIME Example

-The following statements shows you, how to use these MySQL local time functions.
+The following statements show you how to use these local time functions.

-As you can see, the above three statements returns the local date and time in YYYY-MM-DD HH:MM:SS format.
+As you can see, the above three statements return the local date and time in YYYY-MM-DD HH:MM:SS format.
+The below statements show you what happens when adding a few seconds to the localtime() function.

 SELECT LOCALTIME() + 2;